ark-network/arkdev.info/docs/learn/concepts.md

 A VTXO is locked by a taproot script that must contain these kinds of spending conditions:

-#### Redeem Paths
+#### Redeem
-Allow unilateral spending after a CSV delay.
-Each path requires:
-- The transaction must be on-chain (the VTXO has to be unrolled on-chain)
+A redeem closure allows the owner of a VTXO to spend it unilaterally, without the collaboration of the server and must respect the following rules:
+- Must be delayed with CSV
-- The delay must not be shorter than a threshold set by the Server
+- The delay must not be shorter than a threshold set by the server
-- Only the designated user(s) signature is needed
+- Must not include server pubkey/signature
+- At least one redeem closure must be included in the VTXO script

 examples: